coderbyheart/nrfcloud-udp-proxy/About.md

 ![A device with an approximate location](./docs/marker-ew.png)

-This demo also helped us to showcase the variety of network operators that already support NB-IoT all over the world.
+This demo also helped us to showcase the variety of network operators that already support the nRF9160 all over the world.

 ## Check it out

 We won't keep the proxy running after embedded world 2020, but you can check out the ThingyWorld any time, it serves a static snapshot of the device data from the last conference day: <https://ew20.world.thingy.rocks/>.

 ## Source code